momentics/NanoVNA-X/README.md

 ## Acknowledgment and Disclaimer

-- Profound thanks to @DiSlord for the original firmware text and the foundations that significantly inspired and enabled the start of this new firmware project.
+- Profound thanks to [@DiSlord](https://github.com/DiSlord/) for the original firmware sources and the foundations that significantly inspired and enabled the start of this new firmware project.
 - This firmware evolves rapidly and, with each daily change, diverges further from the original implementation.
 - The original codebase was exceptionally feature‑rich; to make ongoing development feasible, the SD subsystem has been temporarily removed to reduce complexity and unblock core refactoring.
 - The SD subsystem will return once the key features are implemented as originally envisioned and the architecture is ready to support it cleanly.